ShaunCurtis/Blazr.Demo/Notes/The-Async-Service-Conundrum.md

 }
 ```

-It's a two step process to getting a usable object:
+Getting a usable object is a two step process:

 1. Get the object from `Dependancy Injection`.
 2. Call `LoadAsync` passing in the Id.

 A smelly object: far from ideal.

-My solution is to use a Factory.
+One solution is to use a Factory.

-First, set the constructor and `LoadAsync` to `internal`.
-They can only be accessed by objects within the same namespace.
-The presenter can't be used in DI or constructed in a component.
+First, set the constructor and `LoadAsync` to `internal`, restricting access to objects within the same namespace.
+The presenter now can't be used in DI or constructed in a component.

 ```csharp
 public class ViewPresenter<TRecord, TKey> : IViewPresenter<TRecord, TKey>